jimmoffitt/pi-adventures/README.md

 A collection of notes about setting up a Raspberry Pi 3 for posting and collecting Twitter data.
 So far playing with Ruby, Python and Java.
 Node.js should be on this list too.

-Covers two-way communication, posting messages to the outside world, and listening for messages.
+Covers two-way communication, both sending notifications (to the outside world), and listening for messages (from the Twitter Platform).

+Possible notifications include posting Tweets, sending private Direct Messages, and sending emails.

 One use-case that will drive this exploration is using Rapberry Pi 3s with early-warning systems, pondering remote sites that collect data.
 Although the power consumption may be an issue with remote, off-the-grid weather stations, in other fuller-power settings, the Pi 3 capabilites are exciting.